DragonBuilder/adani-hindenburg-viz/README.md

 ## Approach
 Read through the article, and plot the tables, all the while trying to understand what sort plot/chart works best for that table.

+Look inside the `viz/notebooks` directory for the source code of the visualizations.

 ## Types of plots
 1. Comparison